AlphabetsAlphabets/MBUS/lesson1.md

 governmental agencies, creditors, and investors.

 ### Decisional roles
 Entrepreneur: information obtained from their informational roles will allow the manager together to help the organization with said information.
 An advantage is obtained due to the information collected from serving as a monitor.

 Disturbance handler: managers are responsible for responding to events that are beyond their control, these events are usually too significant for a manager to ignore.
 And some action form of action will be taken.
 For example events such as natural disasters, or competitor actions.

 Resource allocator: The manager will be responsible for who gets how much of a resource.
 Whether it be time, money, facilities, or extra staff for a task.
-They also establish an organisational structure to their unit before implementation
+They also establish an organisational structure to their unit before implementation.

 Negotiator: A manager is able to negotiate more effectively due the authority over an organization or subgroup, and how much resource the organization or subgroup can use.
 As well as, having information collected from their informational roles.

-> "The impact of managerial roles acting together is greater than the sum of their parts.
-Henry Mintzberg
+> "The impact of managerial roles acting together is greater than the sum of their parts." - Unknown

-> said that not all managers give equal amount of attention to each role.
+> "Not all managers give equal amount of attention to each role.
 But access to
 > each of these roles is what makes an effective manager." - Henry Mintzberg